stamparm/maltrail/README.md

 python3 server.py
 ```

-Prebuilt `x86_64` and `aarch64` sensor binaries are attached to current releases with SHA-256
+Prebuilt sensor binaries are attached to current releases with SHA-256 checksums: Linux `x86_64`
+and `aarch64` against both glibc and musl, macOS on Apple silicon and Intel, FreeBSD `amd64`, and
+Windows `x86_64`.

-checksums.
-They link libpcap statically and target glibc 2.28, so the C library is the only thing
+The glibc builds link libpcap statically and target glibc 2.28, so the C library is the only thing
 they need — nothing to install, on RHEL 8+, Debian 10+, Ubuntu 18.04+ and Leap 15.x alike.
-On
-musl-based systems such as Alpine Linux, build from source.
+The musl
+builds are fully static, so Alpine needs nothing at all.
+The Windows build needs
+[Npcap](https://npcap.com) installed before it will start: `wpcap.dll` is a load-time dependency,
+and the archive says so.

 Binaries from **3.1.1 and earlier** did not: they linked libpcap dynamically, and asked for it by
 the name their AlmaLinux build host uses.
 Debian and Ubuntu ship the identical library under the